MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-fips-compliance.md

 # FIPS 140-2 Validation

-The Microsoft Information Protection SDK version 1.14 and above can be configured to use FIPS 140-2 validated ciphers.
-To use these ciphers by default, developers building applications consuming the MIP SDK must install and load the FIPS module.
+The Microsoft Information Protection SDK version 1.14 and above can be configured to use the FIPS validated version of OpenSSL 3.0.
+To use the FIPS validated OpenSSL 3.0 module, developers must install and load the FIPS module.

 ## FIPS 140-2 Compliance

 The Microsoft Information Protection SDK uses OpenSSL to implement all cryptographic operations.
 OpenSSL is not FIPS compliant without more configuration by the developer.
-To develop a FIPS 140-2 compliant application, OpenSSL in the MIP SDK must be configured to load the FIPS module to perform cryptography operations instead of the default OpenSSL ciphers.
+To develop a FIPS 140-2 compliant application, OpenSSL in the MIP SDK must be configured to load the FIPS module to perform cryptographic operations instead of the default OpenSSL ciphers.

 ## Install and configure the FIPS Module